 Monitor and Measure Your ABS Activities

-Only by carefully monitoring and measuring the success of your Account Based Selling efforts will you be able to see if the time invested into a single account was well spent.
+Carefully monitoring and measuring the success of your Account Based Selling efforts will reveal if the time invested in a single account was well spent.

 Have a Chat With Your Product Team